masagrator/nvn-shader-compiler/README.md

         at the cost of being unusable in contexts of other shaders) --output-gpu-binaries
-        output gpu code and control sections with data for Nintendo Switch, and also export data needed to compile shader at runtime on Windows when running game in NVN development environment --output-thin-gpu-binaries
+        output gpu code and control sections with data for Nintendo Switch, and also add NV IR into control data needed to compile shader at runtime on Windows when running game in NVN development environment --output-thin-gpu-binaries
         output gpu code and control sections with data for Nintendo Switch